jlengstorf/lengstorf.com/content/remote-work-course.md

     "/images/jason-lengstorf-in-tokyo.jpg",
 ]
 +++
+## Escape the office and make your living while traveling the world.

 Here's the truth: whether you're working in a traditional office job, contracting for a big company, or doing your your own thing as a freelancer, it's possible to live the "digital nomad"[^dn] lifestyle: **living anywhere in the world, making your own schedule, and earning money with nothing but a laptop, an internet connection, and your sexy-ass brain.**

 [^dn]: